Knowledge base

 Preamble

-- A web hosting service is a storage space available on a computer, also called a "server," connected to the Internet and managed by a web host, Infomaniak.
+- A web hosting is a storage space available on a computer, also called a "server", connected to the Internet and managed by a web host, Infomaniak.

 - This storage space, made available to professionals and individuals, is used to install websites or other types of tools (CRM, extranet, intranet...) that need to be accessible via the Internet.

-- These guides allow you to quickly use the essential functions of your new product, your web hosting, which can host multiple websites.
+- These guides allow you to quickly use the essential functions of your new product, your web hosting, which can accommodate multiple websites.

 Where to start?